 Please note that the following additional documents will need to be uploaded before you submit your application:

-- Invitation Letter: The final document you will upload is the letter of invitation from your first choice university in China.
-Please scan and upload this document to page 12 (Program Specific Questions) of the Embark online application.
+- Invitation Letter: The final document you will upload is the letter of invitation, on university letterhead, from the professor who will guide your research at your first choice university in China.
+This document must be in English, or accompanied by an English translation provided by the host university.
+If originally written in Chinese, both the original letter and the English translation must be uploaded as one document into the Embark application.
+Please scan and upload this letter as a PDF document to page 12 (Program Specific Questions) in the Embark online application.

 Submitting the Application